Chickpeas coated in a thick and flavorful sauce! There are no onions or tomatoes in this recipe, just chickpeas, spices, and oil.

 She also heavily relied on home remedies, she’d cook and eat adrak lasan (ginger garlic) sabzi, which she deemed helpful for joint pain, and she taught my mom how to make this lemon pickle to help with digestion (for the record, she was definitely not in the medical field).

-I sort of feel like she and I are similar in some ways – I also enjoy cooking, and I also often attempt to feed my (skeptical) family members (hi, Roby) recipes that I believe will help with their ailments (like turmeric gummies and besan ka sheera).
+I sort of feel like she and I are similar in some ways – I also enjoy cooking, and I also often attempt to feed my (skeptical) family members (hi, husband) recipes that I believe will help with their ailments (like turmeric gummies and besan ka sheera).

 I really wonder what she’d think of me adapting one of her traditional recipes with my instant pot.
 I want to think she’d think it was cool.